taka6745/cheese/README.md

 ## Frontend Enhancements

 1. **Enhanced Styling and User Interface**
-   - Implement a more sophisticated design with advanced CSS and interactive elements using libraries like Tailwind CSS or Material-UI.
+   - Implement a more better design with advanced CSS and interactive elements using libraries like Tailwind CSS or Material-UI.
    - Improve responsiveness to offer a better user experience on various devices including tablets and smartphones.

 2. **Additional Functionalities**